jupyter/notebook/CONTRIBUTING.md

 - Install yalc globally in your environment:
   `npm install -g yalc`
-- Publish your dependency package:\
+- From the package root directory, publish your dependency package:\
-  `yalc publish`, from the package root directory.\
+  `yalc publish`\
   For instance, if you are developing on _@jupyterlab/ui-components_, this command must be executed from _path_to_jupyterlab/packages/ui-components_.
 - Depend on this local repository in Notebook:
-  - from the Notebook root directory:\
+  - From the Notebook root directory:\
     `yalc add your_package` : this will create a _dependencies_ entry in the main _package.json_ file.\
     With the previous example, it would be `yalc add @jupyterlab/ui-components`.
   - Notebook is a monorepo, so we want this dependency to be 'linked' as a resolution (for all sub-packages) instead